1.Scotia Momentum® Visa Infinite +* Card

 - 4%Cash back on groceries and gas

-Earn 4% cash back on groceries and gas, 2% on dining and transportation, and 1% on all other purchases.
+4% cash back on groceries and gas, 2% cash back on dining, transportation, and recurring payments, 1% cash back on all other eligible purchases.

-What sets the CIBC Dividend Visa Infinite Card apart is its robust cash back structure, particularly for groceries and gas, making it a strong contender for those who prioritize everyday spending rewards.
+What sets the CIBC Dividend Visa Infinite apart is its tiered cash back structure, allowing cardholders to earn 4% on groceries and gas, which is particularly beneficial for families.
+The welcome bonus adds significant value, making it a strong contender for those who spend heavily in these categories.

 Pros: